turbopape/scheje/README.md

 You can see how you can help by seeing the [open issues](https://github.com/turbopape/scheje/issues)

 ## Credits
-scheje's Node.js REPL uses [readLineSync](https://github.com/anseki/readline-sync) from @anseki, which is licensed under the MIT License.
+Scheje's Node.js REPL uses [readLineSync](https://github.com/anseki/readline-sync) from @anseki, which is licensed under the MIT License.
 ## License
 Copyright © 2016 Rafik Naccache and Contributors.
 Distributed under the terms of the The MIT License.